Lommix/lommix_ui/README.md

 ## Known limitations and Pitfalls

-**You currently cannot use propterties on the first node of a template.
-The first node holds the property state and links one above**

 -   Any manual changes to bevy's styling components will be overwritten
 -   Do not recursive import. [mem stonks, bug]
 -   One root node per component.
--   docs are uncomplete and sometimes outdated.